krn1/AmedeusDemo/README.md

 * The code is organized package by feature format
 * RxJava2 is used for network calls response along with Retrofit2 network framework
 * Tried to use Fair App Style guide
+* Test Cases are inside the test folder

 ## Youtube demo link :
 https://youtu.be/w-zAW3k7rQk